clementvidon/Multipipe_tutor/README.md

 - After the fork each process closes the file descriptors that it doesn't need for the pipe to have only two open ends, like a normal pipe.

-- The Child write to `pipefd[1]` the write end of the pipe.
-The Parent transmit `pipefd[0]` the read end of the pipe to the next child.
+- The child write to `pipefd[1]` the write end of the pipe.
+The parent transmit `pipefd[0]` the read end of the pipe to the next child.

 ```